shubham7076/HumanActivityDetectionWithSmartPhones/README.md

    3.1 Which Sensor Is More Important For Classifying Participants By Walking Style? <br>
 <br>
 <br>
-5. which classifier performs best for the activity detection? <br>
+4. which classifier performs best for the activity detection? <br>
-   5.1 Finding the best estimator with Gridsearch <br>
+   4.1 Finding the best estimator with Gridsearch <br>
+   4.2 Finding the Best classifier after performing features reduction